9 great tips to create your dream laundry!

 All still a bit confusing?

-Come on – don’t give up yet!?!
-If this is still as clear as mud – just do a very rough sketch of the cabinets you think may work.
+Don’t give up yet!?!
+If this isnt clear or need a little extra help – just do a very rough sketch of the cabinets you think may work.
 Then have a chat to your preferred Timberline dealer or shoot us an email at email@example.com.
 We have some smart guys and girls on our team that would be more than happy to do a drawing for you to ensure it will work.
 Some things we will need to know are – the overall size, window location if there is one and where you will be placing your washing machine, tumble drier and laundry tub.

 You’re a few steps closer to your new laundry!